[BoDD logo]

 Members of this family of 500 species of trees and shrubs in 16 genera are to be found in tropical regions.

 The majority of species yield fragrant oleo-gum-resins following damage to the bark, many of which have been used medicinally, but which are now used principally in incense manufacture and perfumery.
-Boswellia Roxb. species yield frankincense; Bursera Jacq. and Canarium L. species yield elemi; Commiphora Jacq. species yield myrrh, bdellium, and other resins, Protium heptaphyllum Marchand yields Brazilian elemi.
+Boswellia Roxb. ex Colebr. species yield frankincense; Bursera Jacq. ex L. and Canarium L. species yield elemi; Commiphora Jacq. species yield myrrh, bdellium, and other resins; Protium heptaphyllum (Aubl.)
+Marchand yields Brazilian elemi.

 The genus Amyris P.Browne has enjoyed a confused taxonomic history, having been classified in both the Burseraceae and in the family Rutaceae.
-It is now considered to belong to the latter family (Willis 1973), but certain species have been transfered to the genus Commiphora, which belongs to the Burseraceae.
-Thus, Yucatan elemi derived from Amyris plumieri DC. is a product of the family Rutaceae, whilst balm of Mecca is derived from Amyris opobalsamum L. which is now considered to be a synonym of Commiphora gileadensis (L.) C.Chr., fam.
+It is now considered to belong to the latter family (Willis 1973), but certain species have been transfered to the genus Commiphora Jacq., which belongs to the Burseraceae.
+Thus, Yucatan elemi derived from Amyris plumieri DC. is a product of the family Rutaceae, whilst balm of Mecca is derived from Amyris opobalsamum L., now considered to be a synonym of Commiphora gileadensis (L.) C.Chr., fam.
 Burseraceae.

 The timber from one or two species is also of commercial value.